aandrew67/DataAnalysis_Portfolio/README.md

 # Data Analyst Portfolio

 Welcome to my data analyst portfolio!
 This repository showcases a selection of projects that demonstrate my skills and capabilities in data analysis.
-Each project utilizes different tools and techniques, including Excel, SQL, R, and Pandas for exploratory data analysis (EDA) and Forecasting.
+Each project utilizes different tools and techniques, including Excel, SQL, R, Tableau, and Pandas for exploratory data analysis (EDA) and Forecasting.

 ## Table of Contents